milanchndr/CleanSpeech/doc/milestone-6/user_documentation(non-technical).md

 Having trouble?
 Here are a few common issues and their solutions.

 *   **The App Doesn't Load in My Browser:**
-    *   Make sure you ran the [https://cleanspeech.streamlit.app/](https://cleanspeech.streamlit.app/) command correctly from the project directory.
-Check for any error messages in your terminal.
+    *   Make sure you opended this url [https://cleanspeech.streamlit.app/](https://cleanspeech.streamlit.app/) and you have stable internet connection.

 *   **The Analysis is Slow:**
     *   The first analysis after launching the app can be slower as the model loads.
 Subsequent analyses should be faster.
 Complex, long comments also take more time to process.

-*   **A Comment Was Flagged That I Think is Fine (False Positive):**
-    *   This is a great time to use the threshold sliders!
-Try increasing the threshold for the specific category that was flagged (e.g., increase the `insult` threshold).
-This makes the system less sensitive to borderline comments.

 *   **I See an Error Message:**
     *   The simplest first step is to refresh your browser page.
-If that doesn't work, try stopping the app in your terminal (press `Ctrl + C`) and running the launch command again.